 I am proud that IDP, as an organisation, are resolutely student first in our values.
 We truly believe if we get it right for students then everything else falls into place for our partners.

 We have a responsibility to students to guide them and help them to make the right decisions for their future.

-With this in mind, we are seeing tremendous demand from our students for the U.S. and Canada.
-We are increasing our investment in North America to support students’ dreams to study abroad and fulfill their academic and career aspirations.
+With this in mind, we are seeing tremendous demand from our students for Australia and New Zealand.
+We are increasing our investment across Australia and New Zealand to support students’ dreams to study abroad and fulfill their academic and career aspirations.

 Wishing you a very happy 2022.